theasynch/OptiChain/README.md

 - **Logistics Information**: Provides information about logistics partners.
 - **Add New Supplier**: Allows users to add new logistics contacts.
 - **Export Data**: Exports data from the SQLite database to an Excel file.

+Feel free to contribute and make OptiChain even better! 🛠️